intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

     - must not be a member of the chord
 - the resolution
     - type of movement used to leave the NCT
-    - direction from which the NCT is left *in realtion to the preparation*
+    - direction from which the NCT is left *in relation to the preparation*

+By describing the motion between these three parts of an NCT, we created definitions:
-By describing these characteristics, we can create definitions for A *passing tone* (PT) is a non-chord tone which is approached by step and left by step in the same direction.
+- A *passing tone* (PT) is a non-chord tone which is approached by step and left by step in the same direction.

-A *neighbor tone* (NT) is a non-chord tone which is approached by step and left by step in the opposite direction.
+- A *neighbor tone* (NT) is a non-chord tone which is approached by step and left by step in the opposite direction.

-A *suspension* (SUS) is a non-chord tone which is approached by static motion and resolves downward by step.
+- A *suspension* (SUS) is a non-chord tone which is approached by static motion and resolves downward by step.

 ## Describing non-chord tones